 - (4) Acquisitions of Assets include those purchased, constructed or donated. - (5) For an Asset to be recognised as a Non-Current Asset, it must meet the definition of an Asset and the recognition threshold.
 During the planning phase of an Asset acquisition or capital project it is important to ensure all expenditure is able to be capitalised using the guidelines below and seeking advice from Finance.
-Some expenditure may need to be funded from an operational budget. - (6) All Non-Current Asset acquisitions, other than those acquired by way of donation, are to be approved as part of the annual capital budget approved by Council or, if outside the budget cycle, by the Finance and Infrastructure Committee or the Vice-Chancellor and Chief Executive Officer in accordance with the Schedule of Financial Delegations Rule.
-The funds for capital expenditure are to be released by the Vice-Chancellor and Chief Executive Officer and the Chief Financial Officer. - (7) A business plan, including full costings, is to be prepared and approved prior to the acquisition of Non-Current Assets as part of a project. - (8) Equipment purchases above the recognition threshold and up to \$50,000 do not require a business case but must be approved as part of the annual capital budget approved by Council, or by the Vice-Chancellor and Chief Executive Officer or Finance and Infrastructure Committee if outside the budget cycle in accordance with the Schedule of Financial Delegations Rule. - (9) All Non-Current Asset acquisitions are to be in accordance with the Procurement Policy and Procedures and the Schedule of Financial Delegations Rule.
+Some expenditure may need to be funded from an operational budget. - (6) All Non-Current Asset acquisitions, other than those acquired by way of donation, are to be approved as part of the annual capital budget approved by Council or, if outside the budget cycle, by the Finance and Infrastructure Committee or the Vice-Chancellor and Chief Executive Officer in accordance with the Financial Delegations Rule.
+The funds for capital expenditure are to be released by the Vice-Chancellor and Chief Executive Officer and the Chief Financial Officer. - (7) A business plan, including full costings, is to be prepared and approved prior to the acquisition of Non-Current Assets as part of a project. - (8) Equipment purchases above the recognition threshold and up to \$50,000 do not require a business case but must be approved as part of the annual capital budget approved by Council, or by the Vice-Chancellor and Chief Executive Officer or Finance and Infrastructure Committee if outside the budget cycle in accordance with the Financial Delegations Rule.

-- (10) Asset acquisitions above the Asset recognition threshold are to be recorded in work-in-progress using the appropriate capital expenditure natural account. - (11) Finance are to be advised of any Assets donated to the University as soon as they are received to ensure they are recognised on a timely basis and covered for insurance purposes, where applicable. - (12) Finance will capitalise Assets when they are in use or in a condition ready for use and record these items on the asset register. - (13) Assets purchased with research funds are to remain the property of the University. - (14) Assets purchased below the asset recognition threshold are to be expensed and may be required to be recorded on a Portable and Attractive Register maintained by the relevant work area(see Portable and Attractive Items).
+- (9) All Non-Current Asset acquisitions are to be in accordance with the Procurement Policy and the Financial Delegations Rule. - (10) Asset acquisitions above the Asset recognition threshold are to be recorded in work-in-progress using the appropriate capital expenditure natural account. - (11) Finance are to be advised of any Assets donated to the University as soon as they are received to ensure they are recognised on a timely basis and covered for insurance purposes, where applicable. - (12) Finance will capitalise Assets when they are in use or in a condition ready for use and record these items on the Asset Register. - (13) All Assetsbelong to the University, not the individual user of the Asset and remain the property of the University until disposed of or derecognised. - (14) Assets purchased with research funds are to remain the property of the University. - (15) Assets purchased below the Asset recognition threshold are to be expensed and monitored by the relevant Business Unit.
+They may be required to be recorded on a Portable and Attractive Register maintained by the relevant Business Unit (see Portable and Attractive Items).

-Initial recognition of a non-current asset
+Initial recognition of a Non-Current Asset